b1lodHand/absent-dialogues/README.md

 3. Download the ".unitypackage" file in that release by clicking it.

-AND YOU HAVE IT!
-So now, how you use it?
+**AND YOU HAVE IT!** So now, how you use it?
 Let's see...

 ## Usage <a name = "usage"></a>

 ### Opening up the window
 ![Giphy](https://media.giphy.com/media/iTEnCOlThoCPMKfbeD/giphy.gif)

-You can open up the window via the: 'absencee_/absent-dialogues/Open Dialogue Graph Window' menu option on the Unity's toolbar.
+You can open up the window via the: **'absencee_/absent-dialogues/Open Dialogue Graph Window'** menu option on the Unity's toolbar.

 ### Creating a graph
 ![Giphy](https://media.giphy.com/media/nA6X4OuHaBtddIaE7p/giphy.gif)

-You can create a dialogue graph via the: 'absencee_/absent-dialogues/Create Dialogue Graph' menu option on the Unity's toolbar.
+You can create a dialogue graph via the: **'absencee_/absent-dialogues/Create Dialogue Graph'** menu option on the Unity's toolbar.

 ### Adding people to the conversation
 ![Giphy](https://media.giphy.com/media/V3S5NK9HTbMNMhFAz9/giphy.gif)

-You can add a person to a dialogue by selecting the dialogue and adding the people to the list on the inspector.
+You can add a person to a dialogue by selecting the dialogue and adding the people to the list in the inspector.

 >[!TIP]
 > You can find more information about my person system at: (https://github.com/b1lodHand/absent-people)
 </br>
 </br>
 Now you know how to open up the window and create a new dialogue.
-But there's one more thing you need to know: NODES!
+But there's one more thing you need to know: **NODES!**

 > [!NOTE]
 > You can create nodes by right clicking the graph view.